BERDataLakehouse/tenant_access_request_service/docs/slack-setup.md

 ## Step 7: Get the Channel ID

-1. Open Slack and go to your `#berdl-governance` channel
+1. Open Slack and go to your admin notification channel
 2. Click the channel name at the top to open channel details
 3. Scroll down - the **Channel ID** is at the bottom (starts with `C`)
    - This is your `SLACK_CHANNEL_ID`